PAWS

 The Guillotine Type Trimmer

 The main advantage to the guillotine style nail trimmers is that they are easy to use, and you can secure the nail in the clippers by applying moderate pressure prior to cutting which works well for dogs that tend to struggle.
-Guillotine Dog Nail trimmers are good for small dogs up through medium large.
+Guillotine Dog Nail trimmers are good for small dogs up through medium large dogs.
 The main disadvantage to this style of dog nail trimmer is that it does not work exceptionally well on large dogs with tough thick toenails, I have during one attempt to use these on a large lab bent the handles together without the blade cutting through the nail.

-There is also the issue of nails that are in bad shape and have curved around like a rams horn, at this point it becomes extremely difficult to get the nail trimmer to slide over the nail and cut properly, and in the event that one is able to slide the nail trimmers over and around the nail to the proper position, you will be forced to cut from the top of the nail down toward the quick, this also tends to apply a lot of pressure on the nail prior to the cut as you will be cutting through the toughest portion of the nail first.
+There is also the issue of nails that are in bad shape and have curved around like a rams horn, at this point it becomes extremely difficult to get the nail trimmer to slide over the nail and cut properly.
+In the event that you are able to slide the nail trimmers over and around the nail to the proper position, you will be forced to cut from the top of the nail down toward the quick, this tends to apply a lot of pressure on the nail prior to the cut as you will be cutting through the toughest portion of the nail first.
 Lastly there is the issue of quality, the majority of guillotine style nail trimmers are made of low quality materials that tend to wear out quickly, or bend to the point of becoming unserviceable after a few battles with tough toenails.
 For beginners with small or medium large dogs (up to a Golden Retriever), with nails that just need maintenance trimming I would recommend you start building your confidence with a set of these.

 The Scissor Type Trimmer

 The best all around choice for those that have some experience in trimming dog toenails.
 One of the major benefits is in its longevity and strength, the majority of scissor type dog nail trimmers are made of a higher quality steel allowing them to easily cut through even the thickest, toughest most un-maintained nails. .
-I have one set that has been used daily for the past 7 months and still cuts with ease, mind you that we run a professional grooming salon in addition to our other services.
-I would estimate that roughly 3000 individual nails have been trimmed with this one set at an average of 2 dogs per day over the course of 7 months.
-This will more than meet the needs of the individual user over a lifetime of use.
+I have one set that has been used daily for the past 2 years and still cuts with ease, mind you that we run a professional grooming salon in addition to our other services.
+I would estimate that roughly 81,000+ individual nails have been trimmed with this one set alone.

-The one major disadvantage to the curved blade scissor type is the it is difficult to cut the nails of smaller dogs and puppy’s, as well as nails that have curved around ram horn style.
+The one major disadvantage to the curved blade scissor type is that it is difficult to cut the nails of smaller dogs and puppy’s, as well as nails that have curved around ram horn style.
 This is due mainly to the fact that each side of the clipper is roughly 1/8 inch thick making it difficult to slide back far enough to make an effective cut on small dogs with small toenails and in order to cut nails that have curled around you need to position the clippers so that the top of the nail trimmer is parallel to the toe a difficult task especially on smaller dogs.
 The last problem with this style is that the curvature on the blades prevents them from opening wide enough to simply slide over the nail on large dogs, you find that you have to thread the nail through the clippers as your would with the Guillotine style prior to making your cut.

 Dog Toe Nail Anatomy

-Before taking your newfound knowledge of dog nail clippers and going to work you first need to understand how dog toenails are actually put together in order to do this properly.
+Before taking your new found knowledge of dog nail clippers and going to work you first need to understand how dog toenails are actually put together in order to do this properly.
 Unlike human nails which are essentially flat layers of keratin with a hidden blood supply, dog nails are living appendages with a blood supply and sensitive nerve endings that run directly down the center of the nail called a “quick”.

 The outer portion of the nail is hard and has no feeling because it has no nerve endings, while the core of the nail “the quick” is comprised of small blood vessels and sensitive nerve endings, should you in a zealous quest to cut your dogs nails hit the quick, it will not only be extremely uncomfortable for the dog and create a negative association with the process, it will bleed.
 Ideally in a perfect world all dogs would have transparent nails allowing you to easily distinguish exactly where the quick ends, however in reality many dogs have nails that are completely black which totally obfuscates the location of the quick within the nail.